Biden's dilemma: Satisfying Manchin risks losing other Dems

 On another major issue, by interjecting work requirements or income thresholds for government aid recipients he wants to limit new child care and health care programs to the neediest Americans.

 With a striking ability to saunter into the spotlight with wide-ranging demands, Manchin is testing the patience of his colleagues who see a once-in-a-generation opportunity to reshape government programs slipping away to his personal preferences.
-With Republicans fully opposed to Biden’s plans, the president needs all Democrats on board for passage.
+With Republicans fully opposed to Biden’s plans, the president needs all Democrats in the 50-50 split Senate for passage.

-“This is a pivotal moment in modern American history.
-We now have a historic opportunity to support the working families of West Virginia,” Sen. Bernie Sanders, the Vermont Independent who chairs the Budget Committee, wrote Sunday in one of Manchin’s home-state newspapers.

-“The political problem we face is that in a 50-50 Senate we need every Democratic senator to vote ‘yes,’” Sanders explained.
-“Two Democratic senators remain in opposition, including Sen. Joe Manchin, D-W.Va.”
+“I would hope that we’re going to see some real action within the next week or so,” said Sanders, the Vermont Independent, after meeting privately with Manchin.

 As chairman of the Senate Energy and Natural Resources Committee, Manchin says he has been forthcoming both publicly and privately about his concern that some Democratic proposals may be detrimental to his coal and gas-producing state.

 In conversations with the White House over the weekend, Manchin reiterated his opposition to the clean energy plan — this as Biden prepares to head to the U.N.
-Climate Summit at the end of the month and Secretary of State John Kerry warns against failure as the administration seeks to regain leadership on the climate issue.
+Climate Summit at the end of the month and climate envoy John Kerry warns against failure as the administration seeks to regain leadership on the climate issue.

-Under Biden’s still-big emerging bill, the U.S. would provide financial rewards to electric utilities that meet clean energy benchmarks and impose financial penalties on utilities that don’t, in line with the president’s goal of achieving 80% “clean electricity” by 2030.
+Under Biden’s proposal in the emerging bill, the U.S. would provide financial rewards to electric utilities that meet clean energy benchmarks and impose financial penalties on utilities that don’t, in line with the president’s goal of achieving 80% “clean electricity” by 2030.

 While the Democratic plan focuses on renewable energy sources such as wind and solar power, Manchin insists the tax breaks received by fossil fuels should be preserved, along with breaks for wind and solar.
 He also says natural gas “has to be” part of the mix.